NE-SmallTown/react-interesting/record.md

-## The order of The Component Lifecycle methods
+## The order of The Component Lifecycle methods(about more details, see [answer by bailicangdu](http://react-china.org/t/react-redux/9072/13?u=ne-smalltown))

 - setState(nextState, callback)